 Effective communication is an important skill for any pilot.
-Being able to pass your ICAO English Exam with flying colours is crucial to your career.
-It is required for radio communications with aircraft and air traffic control, advising your flight intentions, and with colleagues both in and around aircraft.
+Being able to pass your ICAO Aviation English Exam with flying colours is crucial to your career.
+It is a requirement for radio communications with aircraft and air traffic control, advising your flight intentions, and with colleagues both in and around aircraft.

 To ensure consistency, global standard English is the recommendation from ICAO for communication.
 It forms an essential part of pilot training.
 It covers a range of topic areas including the use of relevant terminology, vocabulary, and protocols.
 Pilots will be tested on Aviation English throughout their career.

-Although one may speak English well, it’s critical for pilots can listen to and comprehend instructions given over the radio.
+Although one may speak English well, it’s also critical that pilots can listen to and comprehend instructions given over the radio.
 Accents from controllers and pilots can vary from flight to flight.
-The challenge of accents alone can play a significant part in either making a flight run smoothly and mitigate any issues.
+Overcoming the challenge of accents alone can mitigate issues, and consequently play a significant part in making a flight run smoothly.

-In additional to honing your Air Traffic Control listening skills, pilots need a broad spoken vocabuluary in practical aviation.
+In addition to honing your Air Traffic Control listening skills, pilots need a broad spoken vocabulary in practical aviation.
 Reviewing aviation images or scenes online and then describing them out loud can be a valuable technique in determining the depth of your vocabulary.

 Google search for aviation scenes and images.
 Practice describing what you see in random scenes or images verbally using known aviation terminology.
 Practice this technique regularly to help expand both your aviation vocabulary and flow of communication.
 You will need to execute this for the Aviation English Proficiency Test.

 Clear and effective communication will always be critically tested and assessed for any pilot candidate.
-Utilise the resources available to you immediately and start applying techniques in preparation.
-You will expand and improve your own listening and communication skills and be well prepared as a future pilot in a rapidly developing and growing industry.
+Utilise the resources available to you immediately and then start applying techniques in preparation.
+Expanding and improving your own listening and communication skills will prepare you well as a future pilot in a rapidly developing and growing industry.

 Be the first to receive the latest flight training tips